Veterans with IBS and Functional Gastrointestinal Disorders 2015

 Today, November 11, is Veterans Day in the U.S., and a good time to highlight veterans’ issues.
 U.S. veterans and current military service members who have been deployed in the Persian Gulf/Southwest Asia region at any time since 1990 have been shown by multiple studies to be at even higher risk of IBS and other functional GI disorders than the general population.
 Conservative estimates put the incidence of functional GI disorders in the general population as 25%, most commonly irritable bowel syndrome.
 For veterans and military service members of the Persian Gulf era, the estimate may reach as high as 40%.
 This appears to be in part because of the high incidence of known functional GI risk factors during active duty, such as severe stress or trauma and/or food or water contamination that results in post-infectious IBS (IBS-PI) or other post-infectious functional GI and motility disorders.

-Here is IBS Impact’s August 12, 2011 post on the recognition three years ago by the U.S. Department of Veterans Affairs of irritable bowel syndrome and functional gastrointestinal disorders as presumptive service connected disabilities for Gulf War veterans.
+Here is IBS Impact’s August 12, 2011 post on the recognition four years ago by the U.S. Department of Veterans Affairs of irritable bowel syndrome and functional gastrointestinal disorders as presumptive service connected disabilities for Gulf War veterans.

 As this blog reported on January 20, 2014, the depth of need for further awareness, services, support, and research in the veteran community is not necessarily well known even within the Department of Defense or other military entities, the media or the general public.
-The post linked in the second paragraph of this post about the recognition of IBS and other functional GI disorders as presumptive service-connected disabilities, more than three years after original publication, has continued to receive consistent hits from readers nearly every day.
-By an extremely wide margin, it has been the #1 most read individual post, of over 180 posts covering nearly four calendar years since the inception of this blog.
+The post linked in the second paragraph of this post about the recognition of IBS and other functional GI disorders as presumptive service-connected disabilities, more than four years after original publication, has continued to receive consistent hits from readers nearly every day.
+By an extremely wide margin, it has been the #1 most read individual post, of over 200 posts covering over five calendar years since the inception of this blog.
 It has also been the #1 most read post for each individual year.
 Clearly, a very strong need exists for information and resources on this topic.
 It is hoped that given the relatively higher impact of functional GI disorders among veterans and service members, and their relatively higher profile as a constituent group, any advances on behalf of the affected veterans and service members will eventually carry over to people with functional GI disorders in general.

 IBS Impact encourages veterans, service members and families in the IBS and functional GI community, as well as those who support them, to familiarize themselves with the issues and resources, and to consider participating in self-advocacy activities.
 We look forward to feedback from readers as to how IBS Impact may be able to support such efforts further.